kinshuk4/MoocX/udacity/nd/ml/notes/welcome-to-the-nano-degree/notes/welcome-to-the-mlnd-program.md

 In conclusion, Machine Learning is an evolution of all these areas.

+Some people define Machine learning as field of AI that relies on computer to learn about the environment from data instead of relying on the rules set by the computer program.

 # Machine Learning vs Traditional Programming

 In traditional programming, we write decisions into the code.